tldr-pages/tldr/pages/common/transfersh.md

 `transfersh --servername {{upload.server.name}} {{path/to/file}}`

-- Upload all files in a directory recursively:
+- Upload all files from a directory recursively:

 `transfersh --recursive {{path/to/directory/}}`